Frankenmuth Fudge Kitchen

 Aunt Leah’s Fudge / Facebook

-This quaint little fudge shop, which was founded by a retired teacher nearly 20 years ago, is today a Nantucket must-visit.
+This quaint little fudge shop, which was founded by a retired teacher more than 20 years ago, is today a Nantucket must-visit.
 More than 30 varieties of fudge are available, including cappuccino nut, chocolate M&M, Oreo, chocolate praline, cookies and cream, snickerdoodle, and crunchy chocolate peanut butter.
 They’re all handmade in the old-fashioned way.
-And when you’re there, don’t forget to stock up on chocolate covered cranberries!
+Keep in mind that it's only open by appointment, but when you’re there, don’t forget to stock up on chocolate covered cranberries!

 This family-owned San Francisco sweet shop makes fresh fudge, taffy, and truffles.
 Its fudge comes in some varieties you won’t find anywhere else in America.
 California Earthquake (milk chocolate, coconut, and walnuts), chocolate caramel brownie, chocolate orange swirl, cookies and cream, creamsicle, and Cougar Butter (milk chocolate, caramel cream, coffee, caramel, and peanut butter) are just a few of its unique selections.